Looking for super fun spring break destinations for families?

 Helen is a small town located about 85 miles north of Atlanta and is the third most visited city in Georgia.
 It has become a popular tourist destination because Helen is a small Bavarian village nestled in the Blue Ridge mountains.
 It is a great place for families to visit on Spring Break because there’s plenty to do for varying ages and styles.
 Among the best things to do in Helen GA are stroll the quaint downtown streets, go shopping for unique crafts and local goods, grab some delicious German food and a pint, go hiking nearby, play mini-golf, visit a granary, learn about glassblowing, and take some unique pictures of the German architecture.

 Helen has many local shops that sell unique crafts and Bavarian goods.
 Families would likely enjoy wandering these shops and snacking on some local chocolate, peanuts, and other sweet treats.
 For outdoor-loving families, Helen has several waterfall hiking trails just minutes away, which are open year-round.
 Families could stay downtown and immerse themselves in Helen’s charm and architecture or rent one of the many cabins available around the Chattahoochee River amidst the Blue Ridge Mountains.
-Overall, Helen is one of the most unique towns in the country and worthy of a spot on the list of best off the beaten path spring break destinations for families!
+Overall, Helen is one of the most unique towns in the country and worthy of a spot on the list of best spring break destinations for families!

 Contributed by Margie from DQ Family Travel